paigealfred/Cribl-Stream-Sensitive-Data-Redaction-Pipeline/README.md

 - Sensitive data can be masked **in transit** before reaching any storage destination
 - Cribl's Mask function applies regex rules inline with zero impact on log structure
-- A single pipeline can handle multiple data types simultaneously
+- A single pipeline handles multiple sensitive data types simultaneously
 - Pipeline config is exportable as JSON for version control and redeployment across environments